Quantum-Accelerators/quacc/docs/src/install/install.md

 ## Installing QuAcc

 In your new activated conda environment, you can install QuAcc and its related dependencies by using `pip install quacc`.
 For the development version of QuAcc (recommended), you can instead use `pip install git+https://github.com/arosen93/quacc.git`.

+QuAcc can be installed with several `extras`.
+These are described below: